-The Company, along with numerous other sexually oriented businesses will seek injunctive relief to halt implementation of the new ordinance until such time as the matter can be brought before a full and considered hearing.
-There are other provisions in the ordinance, such as provisions governing the level of lighting in a sexually oriented business, the distance between a customer and dancer while the dancer is performing in a state of undress and provisions regarding the licensing of dancers which may be detrimental to the conduct of business by the Company and all of these provisions also will be the subject of the above mentioned litigation.
+There are other provisions in the Houston, Texas Ordinance, such as provisions governing the level of lighting in a sexually oriented business, the distance between a customer and dancer while the dancer is performing in a state of undress and provisions regarding the licensing of dancers that were upheld which may be detrimental to the business by the Company.
+The Company, in concert with other sexually oriented businesses, is appealing these aspects of the Houston, Texas Ordinance.